eclogue/courser/README.md

 ![](https://travis-ci.org/racecourse/courser.svg?branch=master)

-A fast and lighter PHP micro framework base on swoole.
-I believe that `The greatest truths are the simplest, entities should not be multiplied unnecessarily.` Courser born with natural beauty.
+A fast and lighter PHP micro framework and follow the psr-7 spec.
+I believe that `entities should not be multiplied unnecessarily.` Courser born with natural beauty.

 ### Installation
 `composer require racecourse/courser` or git clone https://github.com/racecourse/courser